 You can always phone and speak with us at LCC: Contact us here.

-If you are struggling and need individual counseling you can speak to us.
+If you are struggling and need individual counselling you can speak to us.